 We've included a few other book printing/print preparation details in the below for good measure.

 Solid black areas should be made up of 60% Cyan, 50% Magenta, 50% Yellow, 100% Black to give a strong rich colour.
 However, this break-up only applies to CMYK jobs.
 Print jobs that are black and PMS should have the black set up as 100k only.
 Set fine text in 100% k to prevent registration allowance.

 Make sure all colours are nominated correctly as PMS or CMYK.
 PMS stands for Pantone Matching System and CMYK is the abbreviation for Cyan, Magenta, Yellow and Black.
 The four standard colours, CMYK are used to mix and make any standard colour in the printing process.

 All images must be saved as CYMK and 300dpi.
 RGB images will not be printed.

-If your file is only a one off print than please convert your text to paths / outlines.
-If you would like us to be able to use the font in file for a web-to-print business card than please export and pack the Indesign file and send it to us whole.
+If your file is only a one-off print than please convert your text to paths/outlines.
+If you would like us to be able to use the font in the file for a web-to-print business card than please export and pack the Indesign file and send it to us whole.
 Do not outline the text.